divitjawa/divitjawa/README.md

-- 👋 Hi, I’m @divitjawa
+- 👋 Hi, I’m @divitjawa.
+SWE@Poggio Labs
 - 👀 I’m interested in solving challenges, meeting new people, and spreading positivity.
 - 🌱 I’m currently learning everything that I can!
 Really, I recently learned that 20% of cancers are related to the Microbiome.
 - 📫 How to reach me: divit.dj@hotmail.com, 2064728843